 - Present evidence

 Upon granting de facto parent status, the court may, but is not required by law to, appoint an attorney to represent the de facto parent.
 No right to the appointment of counsel exists for the bringing of the application.
 If you cannot afford an attorney, ask the court to consider appointing one for you.

-In order to apply for de facto status, There are the following four steps:
+In order to apply for de facto parent status, you must: